-The MCCQE part 1 exam dates 2024 are offered in four sessions every year.
-Candidates can take their MCCQE 2024 exam in an available Prometric test centre or through remote proctoring on a first-come, first-served basis.
+The MCCQE Part 1 exam dates 2025 are offered in four sessions every year.
+Currently, the latest sessions of the MCCQE 2025 exam dates are August 19 to September 11 and October 1 to October 22.
+For 2026, the MCCQE dates are also released.
+Check the article for further MCCQE exam dates 2026.
+Candidates can take their MCCQE exam 2025 in an available Prometric test centre or through remote proctoring on a first-come, first-served basis.

-As the UCAT exam is opted for by all the medical students who are planning to pursue their career in Canada, we have mentioned the overview of MCCQE Exam below:
+As the exam is opted for by all the medical students who are planning to pursue their careers in Canada, we have mentioned the overview of the MCCQE Exam below:

 Feature | Description |